EJOweb/ejo-core/README.md

 * array_remove_value( $value, $array )
 * array_insert_before( $key, $array, $new_key, $new_value )
 * array_insert_after( $key, $array, $new_key, $new_value )

+### Golden Rule: Theme may depent on EJO Base being present, other plugins not

 ## Development functions
 * Debugging: Easily write to debug.log using `write_log( array or string )`